Henry Maleverer

-Sir Henry Maleverer, generally called Henry of Cornhill, was a grocer in the times of Henry IV, Holy Roman Emperor.
+Henry Maleverer, generally called Henry of Cornhill, was a grocer in the times of Henry IV, Holy Roman Emperor.
 He was a crusader, and was appointed by the King of Jerusalem as the guardian of "Jacob's well."

 His life was documented as a famous Londoner in Nine Worthies of London by Richard Johnson in 1592.

 It is said that he went to the Holy Land as a volunteer.